-WifiRttScanX can be used to measure the offset in range measurements — knowledge of which makes indoor localization more accurate (e.g. when using the FTMRTT app).
+WifiRttScanX can be used to estimate the offset in range measurements — knowledge of which can make indoor localization more accurate (when, for example, using FTMRTT ).

 WifiRttScanX is an Android app for ranging to Wi-Fi access points (APs) — based on: